artefactual-labs/am-packbuild/README.md

 This repo generates Archivematica packages, but also packages that need to be installed in order for Archivematica to run.
-They are placed in the ubuntu-extras or centos-extras repos.
+They are placed in the ubuntu-externals, rocky8-extras or rocky9-extras repos.

 In order to add a package to a repo, once it's built and uploaded to a temporary folder at <https://packages.archivematica.org>, the steps are:

-For CentOS/RedHat packages:
+For Rocky Linux/RedHat packages:

-- Copy the rpm into centos-extras repo
+- Copy the rpm into rocky8-extras or rocky9-extras repo
 - Run `createrepo`
 - Run `gpg --detach-sign --armor repodata/repomd.xml` to sign the repository contents